 - Thermostats and home zoning

-- Indoor air quality products including air filters and air purification systems
+- Indoor air quality products like air filters and air purification systems

 While HVAC can be physically difficult, it can also be highly satisfying.
 As a technician you should be able to:

-- Work in difficult settings, like small or dirty spaces.
+- Work in difficult settings, including small or dirty spaces.

 - Work in hot or cold areas since equipment is often outdoors.

-- Work evenings, weekends and overtime during peak times.
+- Work evenings, weekends and overtime during peak days.

-It’s a great career option if you want to:
+It’s a fantastic career option if you want to:

-- Avoid heavy amounts of higher education debt.
+- Not have excessive higher education debt.

-- Avoid working at a desk or in an office.
+- Avoid being stuck at a desk or in an office.

 - Have job security knowing your position can’t be outsourced.

-- Be your own boss and run your own profitable business.
+- Work as your own boss and have your own successful business.

-How to Become an HVAC Technician
+What to Do to Become a Professional HVAC Technician

-Career Explorer noted that technicians familiar with tablets, electronics and troubleshooting will be in big demand as equipment evolves.
+Career Explorer says that technicians who have expertise with tablets, electronics and troubleshooting will be in great demand as equipment becomes more technologically advanced.

 Another benefit of working in HVAC is little to no educational debt.